-Data source: WBG Country Opinion Survey Program. - 8.
-Client feedback/satisfaction on WBG effectiveness and impact on results (scale 1-10): Mean score for the answer provided by WBG clients to the following questions from the annual WBG Country Opinion Survey (COS) Program: (a) "Overall, please rate your impression of the WBG's effectiveness in your country." and (b) "To what extent does the WBG's work help to achieve development results in your country?" (based on a 10-point scale with 1 being "not effective at all" or "to no degree at all", and 10 being "very effective" or "to a very significant degree").
-WBG clients are defined as respondents who report in the Country Opinion Survey that they collaborate with the WBG.
-The indicator reflects the current fiscal year ratings (FY 2019), i.e. for one-third of all WBG client countries surveyed during each three-year cycle (42 client countries were surveyed in FY 2019).
+6. Stakeholder feedback on WBG's effectiveness and impact on development results (scale 1-10): Mean score for the answer provided by WBG stakeholders to the following questions from the annual WBG Country Opinion Survey (COS) Program: (a) "Overall, please rate your impression of the WBG's effectiveness in your country." and (b) "To what extent does the WBG's work help to achieve development results in your country?" (based on a 10-point scale with 1 being "not effective at all" or "to no degree at all", and 10 being "very effective" or "to a very significant degree").
+WBG stakeholders are all respondents to the Country Opinion Survey (COS) from a range of stakeholder groups including government institutions and agencies, development partners, private sector, civil society, NGOs, academia, media.
+The indicator reflects the current fiscal year ratings (FY 2020), i.e., for one-third of all WBG client countries surveyed during each three-year cycle.